 Make sure you cover your whole face, from chin to forehead, avoiding sensitive areas around the mouth, nose, and eyes.

 The fundamentals of almost every skincare routine are based on good and efficient cleansing.
-Aside from simply making you feel amazing, cleansing will keep your pores clear, prevent a buildup of dirt and pollutants, remove irritants, and stimulate circulation.
+Aside from making you feel amazing, cleansing will keep your pores clear, prevent a buildup of dirt and pollutants, remove irritants, and stimulate circulation.

-Don’t you dare skip this step!
+So don't you dare skip this step!
 Instead, learn how to do it right.